Ship of the People: Kidnapping

-On August 13, 1740, the William set sail from Donaghadee with the ostensible destination of Norway.
+On 13 August 1740 the William set sail from Donaghadee with the ostensible destination of Norway.
 In actuality, the ship landed in Bracadale on the coast of the Isle of Skye several days later.
 On the island, nearly a hundred men, women and children as young as five were forcibly abducted from their homes by Davidson's men, mostly on Norman MacLeod's estates, but some from MacDonald's lands as well.
 From Skye, the William departed to the Isle of Harris to kidnap more people.
 After brief stops to disembark people unlikely to survive the trans-Atlantic crossing, the ship stopped once again in Donaghadee on 20 October to procure provisions for the voyage to America.
-Had the ship arrived at its intended destination, the newly indentured servants would have faced conditions little better than the slavery endured by African-Americans at the time.
+Had the ship arrived at her intended destination, the newly indentured servants would have faced conditions little better than the slavery endured by African-Americans at the time.

 While in Ireland, several victims of the scheme attempted to escape to nearby Bangor, but were apprehended by Davidson and MacLeod of Unish, who beat them severely.
 However, this escape attempt attracted the attention of local authorities, who discovered the prisoners held in barns owned by Davidson.
 When the magistrates of Donaghadee attempted to arrest the two ringleaders, they escaped and subsequently disappeared.
 Government authorities in Dublin in November, and news of the incident reached Scotland, which caused a scandal to break out centred on the two chiefs.